OneSparse/OneSparse/README.md

 Element wise operations also have another important property, elementwise addition takes the union of all the vector positions of both operands, whereas elementwise multiplication takes only the common intersection of it's operand's indexes.
-This propery is also true for matrices as shown below.

 ## matrix